FRIDAY, October 10

 4:00 - 4:45 PM.

-Ballroom A: Mission Project
+Ballroom A: Mission Project: Christmas Cards

 Ballroom B + C: Fresh Expressions in Youth Ministry (Michael Beck and Woo Kang)